What is a Reliability Assessment?

 1. Use Context From Dataset Pulls relevant context directly from your uploaded dataset.

-2. Add Context Engine Use a RAG (Retrieve-and-Generate) engine to provide additional context.
+2. Add Context Engine Use a RAG (Retrieve-and-Generate) engine connected directly to your knowledge base to provide additional context.

 Required Fields for RAG Integration: